JohannesMP/com.johannesmp.blog/_posts/2016-10-29-getting-started-with-premake.md

 ---
 # Getting Started with Premake

+This initial post will cover what Premake is, why you should use it, and will provide an example project you can download and try out.

+Future posts will expand on the provided example by walking through the process of setting up more complicated premake configurations.

 ## Why Use a Build Configurator?

-Maintaining separate Makefiles and Visual Studio Solution files for cross-platform projects, or storing Visual Studio Project files in version control such as [Git](https://git-scm.com/) can be a pain.
+Maintaining separate _Makefiles_ and _Visual Studio Solution_ files for cross-platform projects, or storing _Visual Studio Project_ files in version control such as [Git](https://git-scm.com/) can be a pain.

 - Writing [Makefiles](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html) for all but the simplest projects is tedious without automation, and can be difficult to debug.
 - Visual Studio Solution and Project Files are pre-generated, but are not designed to be easy to edit by hand, so resolving merge conflicts with them can be frustrating.

 Several build tools exist that allow us to avoid these issues.
 [CMake](https://cmake.org/) is widely used, but tends to have a high learning curve and uses a Proprietary scripting language.

-Enter [Premake5](https://premake.github.io/): A Lightweight, Open-source, Lua-based alternative to CMake.
+This post will discuss [Premake5](https://premake.github.io/): A Lightweight, Open-source, Lua-based alternative to CMake.

 <br />
 ## What is Premake?